elsebasmar/cloud-mini-project/README.md

     return render_template('trial.html')
 ~~~

+In the operations done on the Audio files we do the CRUD operation through REST services.
+Mainly for creating the transcript for an audio file we uploading an audio file through the POST which can be seen in the upload function of the code in the **main.py** file.
+For the GET functionality we are using **curl -X "GET" 34.147.158.180:5000/get_all_files_ids** which would give the output of all the audio files details which have been uploaded by different User IDs.
+Lastly for the DELETE we are using **curl -X "DELETE" 34.147.158.180:5000/deletefile/<file_id>** which would give us the functionality to delete any audio file though the audio file ID number.

 ## HTML Templates

 We are using a total of 9 HTML templates for each page to be as UI friendly as possible and attractive.